Scott Pruett: 2000s

 In 2001, Scott Pruett made a number of NASCAR starts as a "road-course ringer," both in the Winston Cup Series and the Busch Series.
 For the Cup Series, he drove at Sonoma for Andy Petree and then at Watkins Glen for Chip Ganassi.
 For the Busch Series, Pruett drove one single race in place of Kevin Lepage at Watkins Glen in what Pruett felt was "likely his best chance to win, perhaps in his career."
 With Lepage's car, Pruett won the pole position and dominated early on before falling back to finish eighth.
 Fellow ringer Ron Fellows took the win.

 In 2002, at Watkins Glen, Pruett replaced Jimmy Spencer in the No. 41 car for a one-race deal.
 Pruett started 19th and spent most of the race in the top 10.
 He finished sixth after getting an opportunity to steal a win from winner Tony Stewart.
 The next year in 2003 Pruett drove the No. 39 Ganassi car for Sonoma and Watkins Glen.
 At the Glen, Pruett finished second, his career-best finish.
-Pruett had almost pulled off the victory by taking advantage of cautions to climb through the field, leading 9 laps in the process.
+Pruett had almost pulled off the victory by taking advantage of cautions to climb through the field, leading nine laps in the process.
 However, that was the year that Robby Gordon swept the road courses and, as a result, Pruett never mounted a significant challenge against Gordon for the win.

 In 2004, Pruett was scheduled to run three races driving the No. 39 Target-sponsored Dodge for Chip Ganassi Racing and the No. 09 for James Finch.
-At Sonoma, Pruett spent all his time in the top ten, leading one lap and nearly winning, but finishing in 3rd spot behind his teammate Jamie McMurray.
+At Sonoma, Pruett spent all his time in the top-ten, leading one lap and nearly winning, but finishing in third spot behind his teammate Jamie McMurray.
 Pruett was the only road ringer to lead laps in that race.
 At Indianapolis, Pruett found his No. 09 Dodge losing an engine and his race finishing in an abrupt end.
 At Watkins Glen, Pruett did not qualify after qualifying was rained out.
-At Sonoma in 2005, Pruett ran some of the race in the top ten but crashed late in the race.
+At Sonoma in 2005, Pruett ran some of the race in the top-ten but crashed late in the race.
 At Watkins Glen later that year, Pruett originally didn't qualify the No. 39 car due to rain.
 However, he ran the 2005 Sirius at the Glen in the No. 40 Coors car for Ganassi after Sterling Marlin left the race to attend his father's funeral.
 Starting 43rd due to the driver change, Pruett charged through the field to finish 4th after briefly contending for the win.

 In 2006, Pruett returned to the Busch series in the No. 1 car for James Finch.
-Pruett had a promising race at Watkins Glen during the Zippo 200, starting second and finishing 10th.
+Pruett had a promising race at Watkins Glen during the Zippo 200, starting second and finishing tenth.
 He drove the No. 40 car for the road-course races in Cup as well.
-Pruett managed to take advantage of a last-lap crash to charge from 12th place to finish sixth during the final lap of the AMD at the Glen.
+Pruett managed to take advantage of a last-lap crash to charge from twelfth place to finish sixth during the final lap of the AMD at the Glen.